nsilva/dockerized-todo/README.md

 - Docker Compose

 ## How to Run this project
 To run the project execute `./up.sh` from the project's root folder, this will start the Docker container.
 The UI will be available at `localhost:8001`, additionally, PHPMyAdmin can be accessed at `localhost:8003` and the email inbox, where the system emails will land will be located at `localhost:8004`.
+Database credentials available in the `backend/.env` file

 ## How to use the application
 For convenience, the application includes a seeder that creates a user with some to-dos.
 You can access with the following credentials: